 What are Nativars?

 I ran into the term Nativar as well.
-They sound good, but they’re more of a sale tactic than a beneficial plant.
+They sound good, but they’re more of a sales tactic than a beneficial plant.
 These nativar plants are native plants that have been modified by plant breeders in order to give them a more striking appearance, rather than appealing to native wildlife.
-Some nativars are bred to have double flowers which are said to be impossible for bees and butterflies to access the nectar and others have beautiful but sterile flowers, meaning they will never produce the seed that birds like to snack on.
+Some nativars are bred to have double flowers – said to be impossible for bees and butterflies to access the nectar.
+Other nativars have beautiful but sterile flowers, meaning they will never produce the seeds that birds and other local wildlife rely on for food.

-The following water loving plants are native to Florida and can be planted in ponds, ditches, swamps, wetlands, water gardens and at the edges of waterways.
-Grow these water loving native Florida plants near the water’s edge to add a pop of color, stabilize the bank and encourage pollinating insects.
+Grow these water loving native Florida plants near ponds, in ditches, swamps, wetlands, water gardens and at the edges of waterways to add a pop of color, stabilize the bank and encourage pollinating insects.

 Lizard’s Tail: (Saururus cernuus).
 Zone 5-10.
 These attractive wetland plants grow in shallow water and spread quickly through underground roots and seeds.
 It has heart-shaped leaves and a flower that resembles a lizard’s tail.
 The dried leaves are used as a medicinal herb in Korea for a wealth of health benefits.
 Sold here on Amazon.